 Our Fixed Fees For Divorce Financial Settlement

-Our fixed fees for divorce/dissolution of civil partnership/annulment and/or financial settlement matters are as given in the fee table below:
+Our fixed fees for providing legal representation in the divorce financial settlement matters are as given in the fee table below:

-- If you do not want to instruct us on a fixed fee basis, we can also act for you on an hourly rate basis with an hourly rate of £200 + VAT per hour, depending on the complexity of the matter.
+If you do not want to instruct us on a fixed fee basis, we can also act for you on an hourly rate basis at £200 + VAT per hour, depending on the complexity of the matter.

 FAQs - Divorce Financial Settlement